MutheuTheAnalyst/Python_Project_1/README.md

 - In this project, a **'Tracks Dataset'** obtained **from** the streaming plattform,**Spotify**, is presented.

+- The link to the dataset is as given: [link](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db)

 - My **aim** is to **perform exploratory data analysis** on the dataset **using the 'Python Programming Language'** on the **Jupyter Notebook IDE** and **draw meaningful insights** in regards to the **performance of different tracks** on the Spotify Plattform.

 ## Dataset Overview